animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 >
-> In the hospital-provided housing that Lily had when I came to visit, later, after all of the hospitalizations, her neighbor made food, a huge meal, pork chops, mashed potatoes, and more.
-We then ate a Thanksgiving dinner with her neighbor.
-I brought yams I'd made previously before the invitation, not knowing I was going to be visiting/staying there for Thanksgiving.
+> In the hospital-provided housing that Lily was living in, later, after all of the hospitalizations,I visited for Thanksgiving.
+Her neighbor made food, including pork chops, mashed potatoes, and more, that we ate in her neighbor's unit.
+I went home and got yams I'd made previously before the invitation, not knowing I was going to be spending Thanksgiving there.
 >
-> She told me at that hangout she had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
-I think she said he was her most recent boyfriend, that they got into a relationship afterwards that lasted some time, and she'd broken up with him.
+> During that hangout, she told me she had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
+More than that, that they got into a relationship afterwards, and she'd broken up with him.
 >
-> Since she was being drugged with personality-disinhibiting benzos in that setting as well, the institution, through the captivity and drugging of her — not necessarily the janitor — committed a date-rape.
+> Since she was being drugged with personality-disinhibiting benzos in that psychiatric unit, the institution, through the captivity and drugging of her, committed a date-rape.

 #### The artificial and synthetic